Submissions

 Author Guidelines

 The article should be written in Microsoft Word (.doc or .docx) and not exceed 25 pages (starting on page 1 with the Abstract and including Figures, Tables, Appendices and References in addition to the body text).
+Authors should avoid citing their own work in a way that could reveal their identity.

 General guidelines